dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 ### Planning
 In this article I am planning to outline how to:

-+ start a Jenkins instance on DC/OS and configure it to use our private docker registry to pull and push images.
+* start a Jenkins instance on DC/OS and configure it to use our private docker registry to pull and push images.
-+ introduce the registry TLS key to the base Jenkins slave image so we can sign our push and pull operations.
+* introduce the registry TLS key to the base Jenkins slave image so we can sign our push and pull operations.
-+ configure a sample Jenkins build job to illustrate the set up and usage of the above.
+* configure a sample Jenkins build job to illustrate the set up and usage of the above.
-+ make use of the internal Docker registry available through our internal marathon-lb instance at `mlbint.shared.marathon.mesos:10050`.
+* make use of the internal Docker registry available through our internal marathon-lb instance at `mlbint.shared.marathon.mesos:10050`.

 ### Start Jenkins
 For any stateful service such as Jenkins, it is always a good idea to figure out where to place your storage beforehand.

 In my case, I have NFS mounts on all my private nodes in /mnt/nfs/jenkins.
-This way, I would not have to worry what may happen if the Jenkins process dies or gets relocated to a different node.
+This way, I will not have to worry what may happen if the Jenkins process dies or gets relocated to a different node.
 So I will tell DC/OS to use that location for my Jenkins instance.
 From my machine I will issue the following commands:

 ```bash